jamessbull/sports-radar/README.md

 # Sportradar

+## TLDR
+If you want to jump straight to the acceptance test which captures the scenario described in the test then you want the last test in the file ScoreBoardTest

 ## Approach

 I have decided to take a more functional approach with this where I do not use mutation and instead return new objects for everything.
 I believe this makes it easier to reason about what is happening because you start with one state at the beginning and have another state at the end and it will not be updated while you use it.